devsecops-workshop/workshop-guide/content/2-prepare-cluster/_index.md

   - As username put in `quayadmin`, a (fake) email address and a password.
 - Click **Create Account** again
 - In the OpenShift web console open **Workloads->Secrets**
-- Search for `quay-config-editor-credntials-...`, open the secret and copy the values, you'll need them in a second.
+- Search for `quay-config-editor-credentials-...`, open the secret and copy the values, you'll need them in a second.
 - Go back to the **Routes** and open the `quay-quay-config-editor` route
 - Login with the values of the secret from above
 - Click **Sign in**
 - Scroll down to **Access Settings**
-- As **Super User** but in `quayadmin`
+- As **Super User** put in `quayadmin`
 - click **Validate Configuration Changes** and after the validation click **Reconfigure Quay**

 Reconfiguring Quay takes some time.
 The easiest way to determine if it's been finished is to open the Quay portal (using the `quay-quay` Route).
 At the upper right you'll see the username (`quayadmin`), if you click the username the drop-down should show a link **Super User Admin Panel**.
 When it shows up you can proceed.